jameswintermute/hasher/logical-flow.md

 - Show progress bar, or ongoing Tail-F Or percentage
 	- Ensure minimal packages and dependencies required

 ## Hashing Completes
+- Sort all output in order of file path, this is because xargs creates inconsistencies in order, I think a sort is tidy?
 - Write the time taken for the task to the tail of the file OR to an ancilliary file to avoid messing up the csv format

 ## Cron